+Climbing Mont Blanc is no easy feat.
+You need to be physically prepared for this challenging adventure.
 Our last Mont Blanc Climb of the season heads out today.
 Two Clients Bill and Stephen just finished their Tour Du Mont Blanc in 7 days and look forward to hearing all about their journey.
-Hopefully they will write a blog post for us and you can read about the magical Tour Du Mont Blanc, which we rate as one of the great treks of the world.
+Hopefully they will write a blog post for us and you can read about the magical Tour Du Mont Blanc, which we rate as one of the great treks in the world.

 While Bill and Stephen relax and retrospectively enjoy the achievement of last weeks trek around the Alps.
 Bobby and Michelle take on their challenge to stand on top of Mont Blanc.
 We will follow their progress on this page through the week.
 It would be great to add to this years total of 18 people on the summit of Mont Blanc in 2014.
 More to follow.